Application design considerations for mission-critical workloads

 }

-If the processor application encounters an error or is stopped before processing the message, then:
+If the processor application encounters an error or is stopped before it can process the message:

-• Another instance will pick up the message for reprocessing, because it wasn't properly checkpointed in Storage.
+• Another instance picks up the message for reprocessing because it wasn't properly checkpointed in Storage.

-• If the previous worker managed to persist the document in the database before failing, a conflict will happen (because the same ID and partition key is used) and the processor can safely ignore the message, as it has been already persisted.
+• A conflict occurs if the previous worker persisted the document in the database before the worker failed.
+This error occurs because the same ID and partition key are used.
+The processor can safely ignore the message because the document is already persisted.

-Read operations are processed directly by the API and immediately return data back to the user.
+The API directly processes read operations and immediately returns data back to the user.

-There is no back channel that communicates to the client if the operation completed successfully.
-The client application has to proactively poll the API to for updates of the item specified in the Location HTTP header.
+A back-channel method isn't established to communicate to the client if the operation completes successfully.
+The client application must proactively poll the API for updates about the item specified in the Location HTTP header.

 Scalability

-Individual workload components should scale out independently because each has different load patterns.
+Individual workload components should scale out independently because each component has different load patterns.
 The scaling requirements depend on the functionality of the service.
-Some services have a direct impact on end user and are expected to be able to scale out aggressively to provide fast response for a positive user experience and performance at any time.
+Certain services directly affect users and must scale out aggressively to ensure fast responses and a positive user experience.

-In the implementation, the services are packaged as Docker containers and deployed by using Helm charts to each stamp.
-They are configured to have the expected Kubernetes requests and limits and a pre-configured auto-scaling rule in place.
-The CatalogService and the BackgroundProcessor workload component can scale in and out individually, both services are stateless.
+The implementation packages the services as container images and uses Helm charts to deploy the services to each stamp.
+The services are configured to have the expected Kubernetes requests and limits and a preconfigured automatic scaling rule in place.
+The CatalogService and the BackgroundProcessor workload components can scale in and scale out individually because both services are stateless.

-End users interact directly with the CatalogService, so this part of the workload must respond under any load.
-There are at least 3 instances per cluster to spread across three Availability Zones in an Azure region.
-AKS horizontal pod autoscaler (HPA) takes care of automatically adding more pods if needed and Azure Cosmos DB auto-scale is able to dynamically increase and reduce RUs available for the collection.
-Together, the CatalogService and Azure Cosmos DB form a scale unit within a stamp.
+Users interact directly with the CatalogService, so this part of the workload must respond under any load.
+There are a minimum of three instances for each cluster to spread across three availability zones in an Azure region.
+The horizontal pod autoscaler (HPA) in AKS automatically adds more pods as needed.
+The Azure Cosmos DB autoscale feature can dynamically increase and reduce request units (RUs) available for the collection.
+The CatalogService and Azure Cosmos DB combine to form a scale unit within a stamp.

-The BackgroundProcessor service has very different requirements and is considered a background worker which has limited impact on the user experience.
-As such, BackgroundProcessor has a different auto-scaling configuration than CatalogService and it can scale between 2 and 32 instances (this limit should be based on the number of partitions used in the Event Hubs - there's no benefit in having more workers than partitions).
+The BackgroundProcessor service has different requirements and is considered a background worker that has a limited effect on the user experience.
+So BackgroundProcessor has a different automatic scaling configuration compared to CatalogService, and it can scale between 2 and 32 instances.
+Determine this limit based on the number of partitions that you use in the event hubs.
+You don't need more workers than partitions.

 Component minReplicas maxReplicas